bloxstreet/support/guides/training-guide.md

 ## Training Behavior and Information
 {: .text-red-300 }

 * Trainers should not rush through the script.
 Allow LRs to have time to read the information being provided.
+If an LR requests for a trainer to send messages to be sent at a slower rate, trainers should do so unless doing so is not possible.
 * MRs and HRs should avoid chatting while in-game.
 Do so through the communications server.
 * Behaving unprofessionally in any way will lead to a dismissal from the session and possible punishments.
 * LRs are welcome to go AFK for three minutes if they inform their assigned trainer.
 LRs may only go AFK twice per session.